How important is it that a student take AP® courses? According to the College Board,

 How important is it that a student take AP® Chemistry?
 An AP Chemistry course provides students with a college-level foundation to support future advanced coursework in chemistry.
 Also, many colleges use chemistry to "weed" students out of their programs.
 Students who have taken AP Chemistry have a competitive edge over those students who have not had the benefit of AP Chemistry in high school.
 I no longer think of AP® as "Advanced Placement" but rather “Absolute Prerequisite” for students who are going into any rigorous college chemistry course, especially if they are planning for premed or any one of the 48 careers that require a foundation in chemistry.
 I get constant feedback from former students majoring in medicine, biochemistry, chemical engineering, veterinary medicine, etc. who say that AP Chemistry was instrumental in gaining acceptance to the college of their choice – most of which are top-tier schools.
 I've even had students report back to me that they used my chapter summaries and other course materials to study for her MCATs.

 Has your course been audited and approved by the College Board?
 Yes.
-Our AP® Chemistry course is one of the few online courses audited and approved by the College Board and strictly adheres to the most recent curriculum requirements for AP® Chemistry.
+My AP® Chemistry has been audited and approved by the College Board and strictly adheres to the most recent curriculum requirements for AP® Chemistry.
 Approved providers of AP® courses receive a renewal letter each year authorizing them to affix the AP® designation on student transcripts.
-You can find our course description/syllabus and renewal letter for the
+You can find our course description/syllabus and renewal letter under "Course Documents" in the bottom navigation bar.
+Authorized courses also appear on the College Board AP® Course Ledger which is used by admissions officers from higher education institutions to verify student course transcripts.
+You can find our listing on the Ledger by entering “ChemAdvantage” on the Quick Search line.

 What are the eligibility requirements for your AP® Chemistry course?
 Students who wish to be successful in AP® Chemistry should have the following qualifications: